Aashishsharma/Learnings/System-Design/Distributed cache.md

 ];
 // Create an array to store Redis client instances const redisClients = [];
-// Create Redis client instances for each server redisConfigurations.forEach(config => {
+// STEP 1 - Create Redis client instances for each server redisConfigurations.forEach(config => {
     const client = redis.createClient(config);
-    // Optionally, you can handle connection and error events for each client client.on('connect', () => {
+    // STEP 2 - , you can handle connection and error events for each client client.on('connect', () => {
         console.log(`Connected to Redis server at ${config.host}:${config.port}`);
+        // STEP 3 -
         // Subscribe to the keyInvalidation channel for each client client.subscribe('keyInvalidation', (err, count) => {
             if (err) {